 In Theriault v.
 Silber (1977), the Fifth Circuit Court of Appeals similarly held that the prison chaplaincy passes constitutional muster, although it provided hardly any explanation.

-Supreme Court upholds Nebraska legislature's use of chaplain
+Supreme Court upholds Nebraska legislature's use of legislative chaplaincy

 The Supreme Court has directly addressed the chaplaincy only within the context of the legislature.
 In Marsh v.
 Chambers (1983), the Court held that a Nebraska legislative chaplaincy program did not violate the establishment clause.